Ukraine - Unmanned Air Vehicles

 In other words, in addition to these problems with production, for the successful use of UAVs on the battlefield, Ukraine actually "from scratch" needs to build a system of management, satellite communications and navigation.
 Also, if Ukraine wants the role of drones on the battlefield not to be limited to reconnaissance and surveillance, Ukraine needed to start developing and manufacturing special weapons systems for drones.

 The private company "Ukrspetsystems" over the past few years has become one of the most important players in the Ukrainian market of unmanned vehicles.
 The company offers flexible solutions for unmanned aerial vehicles (UAVs) for military purposes, including the PD-1 glider type, gyro-stabilized gimbals with thermal and daytime cameras, PC-1 series quadcopters and related equipment.
 Thanks to the use of the latest technologies and progressive engineering practices, Ukrspetsystems offers high quality products at affordable prices.
-The priority among customers is the Armed Forces of Ukraine.
+The priority among customers was the Armed Forces of Ukraine.

 "Reconnaissance drones are more or less in decent quality entering the service of the Armed Forces.
 These are, first of all, "Fury", "Stork-100", which are produced by small firms, well, as they are produced - assembled from Chinese components.
 But the drums… There are not enough of them in the sixth year of the war in the Armed Forces, ”military expert Mykhailo Zhyrokhov commented on Ukrinform 30 November 2020.
 Today, he says, Ukrainian army can boast only Turkish "Bayraktars" (translated from Turkish - "Flagbearer").
 "These are two such complexes (consisting of six drones, two control stations and 200 guided missiles), which were delivered to Ukraine in March 2019, successfully passed state tests and put into service," the expert added.

 Ukraine has created a number of different types of strike drones (strike-reconnaissance, strike and kamikaze - fundamentally different in price, impact, tasks), capable of destroying enemy targets, while preventing possible human and infrastructural losses.
-However, it should be noted that a significant part of them is still under development and factory testing.
+However, it should be noted that a significant part of them was still under development and factory testing.

-It is worth mentioning such promising projects as Gorlytsia (SE Antonov) and PD-1 (UkrSpecSystems).
+It was worth mentioning such promising projects as Gorlytsia (SE Antonov) and PD-1 (UkrSpecSystems).
 In addition to purely reconnaissance tasks (aerial surveying, surveillance, patrol, search and monitoring missions, etc.), these devices, in the case of completion / modernization, can move into the category of tactical strike drones.

 These developments do not exhaust the whole range of innovations in the field of unmanned aerial vehicles of Ukraine.
 Thus, the industry of production and development of UAVs, which practically did not exist five years ago, today in Ukraine not only exists, but also looks confidently into the future.
 From the large number of companies that entered the market of unmanned aerial vehicles in 2014, five years after the natural "rejection" formed a stable backbone of the flagship companies.

 Turkish UAVs had repeatedly proven their effectiveness on the battlefields in Syria and Libya.
 An excellent reputation with a good price / quality ratio has made this piece of Turkish engineering one of the most promising projects for export to customers around the world.
-It is not surprising that in the context of the confrontation in the Donbass, Ukraine acquired several Bayraktar TB2 aircraft at once.
+It was not surprising that in the context of the confrontation in the Donbass, Ukraine acquired several Bayraktar TB2 aircraft at once.
 By July 2020, Ankara and Kyiv were negotiating their joint production in Ukraine.

 Turkish Ambassador Yagmur Ahmet Guldere stated this in an interview with Interfax-Ukraine. "—Ukraine has already purchased Bayraktar unmanned aerial vehicle systems.
 We had discussions on various topics, and this issue was also discussed between the two countries.
-Also discussed is the joint development of even more powerful systems and even the production of Bayraktar drones in Ukraine, provided that the appropriate conditions are provided.
+Also discussed was the joint development of even more powerful systems and even the production of Bayraktar drones in Ukraine, provided that the appropriate conditions are provided.
 I think that the defense industry can become a new symbol in Turkish-Ukrainian cooperation, including these specific projects".

 The course and triumphant completion of Operation Iron Fist in September-November 2020, which enabled Baku to take control of Nagorno-Karabakh, provoked a lively reaction from experts, especially in Ukraine.
 On average, up to 100 Azerbaijani drones were in the air every day during the fighting.
 At the same time, it was proved that the occupied territories are not liberated only through negotiations.
-For Ukraine, which had been suffering from Russian aggression for seven years, Baku's experience is very attractive.
-And from the military point of view, the practice of using UAVs by Azerbaijani units is of special interest, as the operation in Nagorno-Karabakh had elements of long-range wars of the future.
+For Ukraine, which had been suffering from Russian aggression for seven years, Baku's experience was very attractive.
+And from the military point of view, the practice of using UAVs by Azerbaijani units was of special interest, as the operation in Nagorno-Karabakh had elements of long-range wars of the future.

 On June 15–18, 2021, the only event in Ukraine in the field of aviation and space technologies – Aviasvit-XXI International Aviation and Space Salon – took place at the International Exhibition Centre.
 Aviation industry of Ukraine was traditionally represented by booths of industry leaders and numerous booths of public and private enterprises.
 The real trend of the exhibition in 2021 was a large number of companies that presented unmanned aerial vehicles (UAVs) of various types and purposes.